Russian Constituent Assembly: Election results (12/25 November 1917)

-More than 60 percent of citizens with the right to vote actually voted for Constituent Assembly.
+More than 60 percent of citizens with the right to vote actually voted for the Constituent Assembly.
 Due to the size of the country, the ongoing World War I and a deteriorating communications system, results were not fully available at the time.
 A partial count (54 constituencies out of 79) was published by N. V. Svyatitsky in A Year of the Russian Revolution.
-1917-18, Moscow, Zemlya i Volya Publishers, 1918.
+1917–18, Moscow, Zemlya i Volya Publishers, 1918.
 Svyatitsky's data was generally accepted by all political parties, including the Bolsheviks, and was as follows:

 The Bolsheviks received between 22% and 25% of the overall vote, but emerged the largest party in Russia's urban centers and among soldiers on the "Western Front" (two-thirds of those soldiers' votes).
 In the city of Moscow, the Bolsheviks won 47.9% of the votes, the Constitutional Democrats (Kadets) 35.7% and the SRs 8.1 percent.
-While losing the urban vote, the Socialist-Revolutionary Party received around 57-58% (62% with their social democratic allies), having won the massive support of the rural peasantry who constituted 80% of the Russian population.
+While losing the urban vote, the Socialist-Revolutionary Party received around 57–58% (62% with their social democratic allies), having won the massive support of the rural peasantry who constituted 80% of the Russian population.

 However, scholars have argued that the vote had not properly represented the will of the peasantry.
 The ballots for the Assembly had not differentiated between the Right SRs, who opposed the Bolshevik government, and the Left SRs, who were coalition partners with the Bolsheviks.
 Thus many peasant votes intended for the Left SRs elected Right SR deputies.
-In his study of the Constituent Assembly election, O. H. Radkey argues: The election, therefore, does not measure the strength of this element [i.e. the Left S-Rs].
-The lists were drawn up long before the schism [between Left and Right S-Rs] occurred; they were top-heavy with older party workers whose radicalism had abated by 1917.
-The people voted indiscriminately for the S-R label ...
-The leftward current was doubtless stronger everywhere on 12 November than when the lists had been drawn up.
+In his study of the Constituent Assembly election, O. H. Radkey argues: